Ross Wallace: Sheffield Wednesday

 At the start of the 2017–18 season, Wallace found himself in and out of the starting line–up, playing in different positions.
 He made his 100th appearance for Sheffield Wednesday, in a 3–1 win against Nottingham Forest on 9 September 2017.
 Wallace scored his first goal of the season, which turns out to be the winning goal, in a 2–1 win against Brentford on 12 September 2017.
 He then scored his second goal of the season, in a 2–1 loss against Middlesbrough on 23 December 2017.
 However, during a 2–1 loss against Millwall on 20 February 2018, playing in the false nine position, Wallace suffered a knee injury and was substituted in the 79th minute.
 After the match, it was announced that he would be sidelined for the rest of the 2017–18 season.
 At the end of the 2017–18 season, Wallace went on to make thirty–one appearances and scoring two times in all competitions.
-With one game to play in the 2017–18 season, it was announced that his contract wouldn't be renewed and he would be leaving at the end of the season.
+With one game to play in the 2017–18 season, it was announced that his contract would not be renewed and he would be leaving at the end of the season.

 In March 2020, Wallace drew criticism when he commented positively about the departure of manager Carvalhal.
 Manager Carvalhal responded to Wallace's claims by tweeting on his Twitter account: "Ross did a very good contribution in the first 2 seasons and I must respect this...."